Shanghai Lixin University of Accounting and Finance: Shanghai Finance College period

 In the early 1980s, the Party Central Committee and the State Council decided to build Shanghai into a financial center — thus Shanghai yearned for Financial Talent.
 The People's Bank of China worked with the Shanghai Municipal Government to build a financial specialist institution.

 In 1987, with the approval of the State Education Ministry, Shanghai Finance School was renamed to Shanghai Finance College; the college insisted on the strategy of “relying on the industry, serving the society” and offered five majors: finance, accounting, auditing, secretary, international finance and insurance.
 It also bore the task to train the cadres and professionals of the financial industry.

 In 1990, China's first securities professionals training base — Shanghai Securities Professional Training Department — was set up in the college.
 Subsequently, from 1993 to 1995, the college opened three securities specialized classes and cultivated the first batch of security experts with higher education degrees.

 Promotion to undergraduate university

 In 2000 the college was transferred to the leadership of the local government.
 It has actively participated in the overall layout of Shanghai Higher Education and Talent Training.
 Under the support of the municipal government and related industry departments, it firmly grasped the opportunity of Shanghai International Financial Center Construction and Shanghai Higher Education pilot reform.
-Shanghai Finance College was then promoted to a university-level institution and was renamed Shanghai Finance University, opening a new chapter.
+Shanghai Finance College was then promoted to a university-level institution and was renamed Shanghai Finance College, opening a new chapter.

 Academics

-Shanghai Finance University is made up of 11 schools, six departments, and four research institutes.
+Shanghai Finance College is made up of 11 schools, six departments, and four research institutes.
 The schools and departments offer courses and award academic degrees.